 Understanding What Depression Is:

-The Diagnostic and Statistical Manual of Mental Disorders (DSM – 5) is the mental health tool used to understand and provide diagnosis.
-When I work with my patients, I often refer to the DMS 5, to better understand individual’s symptoms and behaviors.
+The Diagnostic and Statistical Manual of Mental Disorders (DSM – 5) is the mental health tool used by counselors to understand and provide a diagnosis.
+When I work with my patients, I often refer to the DMS 5, to better understand an individual’s symptoms and behaviors.

 Persons diagnosed or struggling with depression may exhibit the following symptoms:

 - Sadness more days than not.

 - A depressed mood nearly every day

 - Low interest to engage in previously pleasurable activities